digitalcredentials/sign-and-verify/README.md

 - 400: invalid input
 - 500: error

-Note: VerificationResult from vc-http-api isn't especially helpful at the moment, so we pass along non-standard verification metadata.
+Note: VerificationResult from vc-api isn't especially helpful at the moment, so we pass along non-standard verification metadata.
 Response code 200 means it's successfully verified.
 Additionally, in case of success, we return the non-standard `holder` field for convenience.
 In this example, the VerificationResult is:

 ```
 {